With its turquoise lagoons and warm waters, Mauritius

 Classified as a Ramsar site, the Blue Bay Marine Park has not finished surprising you.
 Covering an area of more than 350 hectares, this park is recognised for its ecological functions as well as for the protection of its incredible biodiversity.
-Notice to all lovers of snorkelling, the coral garden in the Blue Bay Marine Park is a must!
-Indeed, here you will find rare species of corals.
-Along this exceptional seabed, discover fish of a thousand and one colours and a surprising vegetation.
-The show is simply magical.
-If you do not want to dive, it is also possible to rent a boat and stay on the water to watch these vertebrates play with their fins.
+Notice to all lovers of snorkelling, the coral garden in the Blue Bay Marine Park is a must

-As you probably know, the west of Mauritius enjoys a favourable climate all year round.
-But this region is also home to the most beautiful scuba diving sites.
-Among them is the Cathedral, in Flic en Flac.
-This is the most famous spot in Mauritius.
+Among them, the Cathedral at Flic en Flac.
+It is the most famous diving spot in Mauritius.
 As soon as you dive into the turquoise waters of the Cathedral, you will understand why.
-This site contains a 28 metre arch and a vertical chimney that allows you to approach the most dazzling species of marine life.
-Watch a stream of light seep through the arch and chimney.
-All the aquatic landscape will be illuminated.
-It’s a delight for any underwater photographer!
-In the overhangs and crevasses, you can admire a plethora of colourful fish but also large moray eels, scorpion fish and schools of jacks.
+This site has a 28-meter deep arch and a vertical chimney that allows you to get up close and personal with Mauritius' marine life.
+Watch a trickle of light seep through the arch and chimney, radiating light across the seascape.
+Something to delight any photographer!
+In the overhangs and crevices, you can admire a plethora of colorful fish, as well as vast morays, flying scorpionfish, and schools of jacks.

 Located in the Trou d'Eau Douce lagoon, the Aquarium is ten metres deep.
 With a beautiful light, the Aquarium is ideal for all those who want to learn about snorkelling.
 Under your diving mask, you will be able to contemplate all the beauty of the juvenile fish, seahorses and emperor fish.
 And yes, the Aquarium is aptly named.
 Like a huge natural pool, this scuba diving site radiates light.
 Swim in the middle of an abundant wildlife and explore all the richness of the biodiversity of Mauritius.